alandoherty95/Hurton-Fitness-2022/README.md

 The "Events" page will include details of upcoming events such as bootcamps, group fitness sessions and swimming classes. it will also promote the availability of 1:1 Personal Training classes.

 The "Gallery" page will include pictures of the trainer taking part in fitness events or races.
-It will also include pictures from a clothing line photo shoot.
+It will also include pictures from a clothing line photoshoot.
 Additionally, there will also be different versions of the brand logo.

 The footer will include links to the trainer's profile on social media platforms such as Facebook, Spotify and Instagram.
 It will also include a mailto: link for his email address and a link to download a PDF copy of the trainer's qualifications and references.

 ## Motivation

 When I started preparing for my first milestone project, I wanted to choose an individual or organisation that would benefit greatly from having a website or online presence.
 My first project idea was about my local football club which I would have enjoyed creating and designing.
-However, my football club already has a functioning website and so, i decided to turn my attention elsewhere.
+However, my football club already has a functioning website and so, I decided to turn my attention elsewhere.

 I decided on designing a website for an individual who is a professional fitness instructor and swimming teacher.
-Iain Hurton is long-time family friend who found a passion for health and fitness after finishing secondary school.
+Iain Hurton is a long-time family friend who found a passion for health and fitness after finishing secondary school.
 Iain is now a fully qualified fitness instructor, personal trainer, swimming teacher and lifeguard.
 In recent years, I have been amazed and inspired by Iain’s work ethic and willingness to grow his fitness brand.
 Although I have not yet taken part, I have witnessed his group fitness classes in which he is very friendly, motivating and encouraging.
 Iain has shown his ability to adapt to unexpected situations.
 In recent months, Iain was forced to pivot to online classes while lockdown measures prevent groups from forming in large numbers and put a halt to swimming classes for the foreseeable future.

 I chose to create a website specifically for Iain after following his progress for a number of years.
 It was clear that he would gain some benefit from having an online presence other than social media platforms.
 Iain has already generated a strong following on social media platforms particularly Instagram and Facebook.
 He has gained a promising client base with men and women ranging from teenagers to retired people.
 For this reason, I thought he would greatly benefit from having a website which could be accessed by existing clients, potential clients and others wanting to learn more about Iain Hurton's lifestyle and his overall approach to fitness.